vuejs/rfcs/active-rfcs/0000-remove-inline-templates.md

 # Motivation

-`inline-template` was originally included in Vue to address the cases where Vue is used to progressively enhance a largely server-rendered application.
+`inline-template` was originally included in Vue to address the cases where Vue is used to progressively enhance a traditionally server-rendered application (e.g. with Rails, Django or Laravel).
 It allows users to define the template of a child component directly inside a parent's template.

 The biggest issue with `inline-template` is that it makes template scoping very inconsistent.
 Without `inline-template`, a simple rule of thumb is that every variable appearing inside a template is either provided by the owner component, or by a directive that explicitly introduces scope variables (e.g. `v-for` and `v-slot`). `inline-template` breaks that assumption by mixing multiple scoping contexts in the same template: